s4cript/Tic-Tac-Toe/README.md

 Feel free to explore, modify, and enhance the code to suit your preferences or use it as a foundation for more advanced projects.
 If you encounter any issues or have suggestions for improvements, don't hesitate to open an issue or submit a pull request.

+#### Note: You may encounter an error cleaning the command prompt in Windows.
+You can modify the code to be compatible with CMD

 ### Happy coding and have fun playing XO in Python! 🎮🐍